nabilweq/Gramoday-Task/README.md

 ```

 Create a `GET` request by sending the report id in params which we need to get.<br>
-1. The request will find the report and calculate the mean price then send back response.
+1. The request will find the report and verify that the /reports POST
+and /reports GET API returns the correct response.

 ### Responses